gorohoroh/exercise-source-format/suggested-formats/python-course-with-theory-and-exercises/exercises/thermometer/thermometer_instructions.md

 :::

 :::hint
-You could use another `elif` statement here, but using `else` would be shorter: if written correctly, the conditions above cover any positive temperatures and zero, which means `else` would cover all negative temperatures.
+You could use another `elif` statement here, but using `else` would be shorter: if written correctly, the conditions above cover all possible positive temperatures and zero, which means `else` would cover all negative temperatures.
 :::